 Timescale & budget

-You will always need to give an accurate amount when you’re stating your budget, but if you do have more money on hand, an estimation can be provided.
+A website design brief requires an accurate amount when outlining your budget, but if you do have more money on hand, an estimation can be provided.
 Simply specifying a price range is the best way to summarise this, i.e. £2,500 – £4,000, or £12,000 – £25,000.